MScBiomedicalInformatics/MSIB32500/README.md

 **Week 1: – Introduction to Linux for Bioinformatics**

 Session Leader or Guest Lecturer: Jorge Andrade, Ph.D.
-Objectives:  Learn how the Linux file system is organized and how to navigate it; Learn to perform basic operations with directories and files in Linux; Learn how to transfer files between computers; Learn useful text searching, text extraction and text manipulation techniques, and its application in bioinformatics; Understand how to use Linux commands for data management and text manipulation in bioinformatics.
+Objectives:  Learn how the Linux file system is organized and how to navigate it; Learn to perform basic operations with directories and files in Linux; Learn how to transfer files between computers; Learn useful text searching, text extraction and text manipulation techniques; Learn how to set permissions in a Linux enviroment.

 Required Reading: Developing Bioinformatics Computer Skills.
 Chapter 3, 4 and 5.
 Recommended: Bioinformatics Data Skills, Chapter 3, 4.

-**Week 2 – Introduction to Parallel and distributed computing**
+**Week 2 – Introduction to Shell scripting; Using Linux in practical Bioinformatics Problems; and Introduction to Parallel and distributed computing**

 Session Leader or Guest Lecturer: Jorge Andrade, PhD
+Objectives: Learn how to develop linux Shell scripts.
+Learn how to use Linux commands to solve commun bioinformatics taks.
-Objectives: Learn the basics of parallel and distributed computing environments, basic models for parallel computation, and design of parallel and distributed algorithms.
+Learn the basics of parallel and distributed computing environments, basic models for parallel computation, and design of parallel and distributed algorithms.
 Required Reading:
 Recommended: Introduction to Parallel Computing, chapters 1, 3 and 4; Applied Parallel Computing Springer series Lecture Notes in Computer Science.
 (LNCS).
 Volume 4699. pp 791-798 2007